Use Case - Reducing Downtime in Difficult Field Applications

 With all of these issues and little experience, the engineer decided to speak with Wireless Sensor Systems at a trade show about energy harvesting.
 Soon, he realized that getting to prototype internally was going to take more than 6 months and had a high probability of failure.
 So, he contracted WSS to design the entire system and provide prototypes.
 Within 90 days, the mining company had two types of life-long wireless sensors in quantity for testing on equipment – both a temperature sensor and an accelerometer.
 A WSS engineer traveled to the test site in the US, affixed the sensors, trained the appropriate people in the communication operations and instrumentation, and the test was successful.
 Sensors were then deployed overseas, and further tests were completed, all within 6 months of an initial agreement, and well below any potential anticipated costs for the design and prototyping work internally by the mining company.
 The company expects a reduction of downtime and maintenance costs by over 40% while improving uptime and production output once the wireless sensor system is fully deployed.

-- Perpetual solutions enable improved reliance on predictive maintenance solutions
+- Perpetual sensors enable improved reliance on condition-based monitoring (CBM) solutions

 - Configurable and scalable for specific requirements and to the harshest of environments experienced by high value industrial machinery